influxdata/docs-v2/content/v2.0/reference/cli/influx/repl/_index.md

 ---
-title: Influx repl command
+title: influx repl – Enter an interactive REPL
-description: placeholder
+description: >
+  The 'influx repl' command opens and interactive read-eval-print-loop (REPL) from which you can run Flux commands.
 menu:
   v2_0_ref:
     name: influx repl